 Mark’s commitment extends beyond the professional sphere, as he sits on various church boards and previously on Marae Trusts.
 He also actively volunteers in the Miramar community.

-Mark works as an Anaesthetic Technician in various locations around the motu, where he continues to bring his expertise and passion for service.
+Mark works as an anaesthetic technician in various locations around the motu, where he continues to bring his expertise and passion for service.